cplusplus/CWG/wording-guidelines.md

-Use math-like abstract concepts such as pairs (a bundle of two things), tuples (a bundle of multiple things), sets (an unordered collection of things), or lists (an ordered colleciton of things) as necessary to convey a rule as precisely as possible.
+Use math-like abstract concepts such as pairs (a bundle of two things), tuples (a bundle of multiple things), sets (an unordered collection of things), or lists (an ordered collection of things) as necessary to convey a rule as precisely as possible.

 Consider introducing definitions of terms and phrases to manage complexity.